JustineOverflow/react-frontend-of-twitter-clone/README.md

 - CSS GRID
 - NPM

+## Important
 The design is fully inspired by Twitter webapp.
+This project is only for learning purposes and should be treated as such.
+Twitter is a registered trademark of Twitter Inc.